terencezl/terencezl.github.io/_posts/2023-03-21-a-week-of-rust.md

 ### Borrowing (and Borrow Checker)

 This is the most important/novel concept in Rust, but I would just redirect you to read [the book](https://doc.rust-lang.org/book/).
 It gets more intuitive as you see it everywhere, and its occurrences logically make sense.
-Notably, in C++, you don't think about ownership too much in the context of an object's methods, but in Rust, you do because `&self`/`&mut self` are explicitly invoked in the method signatures and follow the same rules.
+Notably, in C++, you don't have variations of `self` in the context of an object's methods, but in Rust, you do because `&self`/`&mut self` are explicitly invoked in the method signatures and follow the same rules.

 ## Conclusion